-A woman with daughters in the village Kuyende encounter millet.
-Together with local NGOs International Union for Conservation of Nature, IUCN, collaborates with inhabitants in five small communities.
+A woman with daughters in the village Kuyende pestle millet.
+Together with local volunteer organisations, the International Union for Conservation of Nature (IUCN) is collaborating with residents in five smaller communities.

 Photo: Göran Björkdahl, Sida

 Since 2000, Sweden has contributed to Burkina Faso’s development in the areas of democracy and human rights, as well as the environment and natural resources.
 General budget support up to and including 2012 comprised around half of the total support.

 Burkina Faso’s development plan (PNDES) focuses on a strong and sustainable growth with job creation and welfare.
 At the same time that agriculture is expected to increase its productivity, efforts are being made to broaden the economy by refining more agricultural products in the country.

 The country’s democratic development is still fragile, but steady progress has been made in the past decade.
 The position of women has improved although slowly.

 Sweden supports the civil society organisations Diakonia, National Democratic Institute and Centre pour la Gouvernance Démocratie (CGD) and their work with human rights and gender equality, and to combat corruption and increase the citizens’ possibilities to hold decision makers accountable.
 The organisations in turn collaborate with a large number of local organisations.

 This way, Sweden contributes to giving the civil society a voice in the political dialogue and increasing the possibilities for vulnerable groups to have their rights met and prevent further violations.